muralidharanv84/aqi-web/docs/design.md

 - No aggressive color coding (avoid noise)
 - If a metric is null/missing, hide that card

+Mobile notes:
+- Wrap cards into 2-column grid on small screens.
+- Ensure card hit areas are at least 44px tall.

 ---

 #### Mini Trend (MVP)